rick-dangerous13/teensysynth/scripts/README.md

 ## Script Slots

-The TeensySynth supports **4 concurrent script slots**, allowing you to run up to 4 scripts simultaneously in parallel.
+The Polyphonion supports **4 concurrent script slots**, allowing you to run up to 4 scripts simultaneously in parallel.
 Each script:
 - Runs independently
 - Has its own display quadrant
 - Can generate audio/CV output